Local points on twists of $X(p)$ with applications: Introduction

-In this work, we are interested in the following question. \begin{question} Given an elliptic curve $E/\mathbb{Q}$ and a prime $p\geq 7$, when does~$X_E^-(p)$ have points over every completion of $\mathbb{Q}$? \end{question}

 This question fits naturally in the broader quest of studying local points on twists of modular curves.
 For example, \"Ozman \cite{ekin, ekin2} studied local points on the twists $X^d(N)$ of the modular curve $X_0(N)$ whose $\Q$-points are identified with the $\Q(\sqrt{d})$-rational points of $X_0(N)$ that are fixed by $\sigma \circ \omega_N$ where $\sigma$ is the non-trivial element of $\Gal(\Q(\sqrt{d})/ \Q)$ and~$\omega_N$ is the Atkin-Lehner involution.
-Also, the recent work of Lorenzo and Vullers~\cite{LorVul} gives twists of $X(7)$ that are counterexamples to the Hasse principle; moreover, assuming Conjecture 5.12 in {\it loc.cit}, they show that there are infinitely many such counterexamples.
-In Section~\ref{sec:Hasse}, we prove results of a similar flavour, which we describe shortly.
+The recent work of Lorenzo and Vullers~\cite{LorVul} gives twists of~$X(7)$ that are counterexamples to the Hasse principle; moreover, assuming Conjecture 5.12 in {\it loc.cit}, they show that there are infinitely many such counterexamples.
+We will extend their results to~$X(p)$ for infinitely many primes $p$, as summarized in Theorem~\ref{thm:conterHasseCM} and Corollary~\ref{cor:bound}.

+Another motivation for Question~\ref{Q} is its applications to Diophantine equations.
+In Section~\ref{sec:33p}, we explain how our main results allow us to introduce a new technique in the elimination step of the modular method, and derive the following Diophantine statement. \begin{theorem} Let $\alpha \in \Z_{>0}$.
+The Fermat-type equation